anthon-sd/playable-data/playable-data-blog/NETLIFY-DEPLOY.md

 2. Using the bootstrap script to ensure all necessary files are in the right places
 3. Building the site in the Netlify build directory
 4. Copying the built files to the location Netlify expects based on your configuration
-5. If the main build fails, a fallback site is generated in the correct location
+5. If the main build fails, a minimal error page is generated in the correct location
 6. Multiple configuration files ensure Netlify correctly identifies this as a Node.js project
 7. Explicit version files for Node.js, Ruby, and Python prevent environment detection issues
 8. Proper format for each version specification prevents cross-language confusion